 - Expert and highly trained staff

 - Central location with excellent transport links

 - Keeping living areas clean and tidy

 - Washing and ironing clothes

 - Organising trips in local community

-- Being part of a group which plans activities together
+- Planning activities as part of a group

 - Planning and budgeting for meals